clirdlf/ndsa.org/experts-guide.md

 ## Jefferson Bailey
 Program Manager, Internet Archive

 Jefferson Bailey manages programs for the the library, archive, and museum communities.
 He was formerly the Strategic Initiatives Manager at METRO, NYC, and a Fellow in Digital Preservation at the Library of Congress, a manager of digital projects at Brooklyn Public Library and Frick Art Reference Library, and has done archival work at NARA, NASA, and The New York Times.
-He is on the Curriculum Committee of the National Digital Stewardship Residency program, co‐chair of the NDSA Innovation Working Group, and is a visiting lecturer in University of Pittsburgh's Library & Information Science program.
+He is on the Curriculum Committee of the National Digital Stewardship Residency program, co‐chair of the NDSA Innovation Interest Group, and is a visiting lecturer in University of Pittsburgh's Library & Information Science program.

 Email address: jefferson@archive.org

 ## Karen Cariani
 Director of Media Library and Archives, WGBH

 Karen Cariani has worked at WGBH since 1984 in television production and archival‐related roles.
 She has 20‐plus years of production and project management experience, has worked on numerous award‐winning historical documentaries, and has been project director for many critical projects.
 She worked with the WNET, PBS, NYU and WGBH Preserving Public Television partnership as part of the Library of Congress National Digital Information Infrastructure Preservation Project.
 She served two terms (2001‐2005) on the Board of Directors of Association of Moving Image Archivists (AMIA).
 She also serves on Digital Commonwealth executive committee.
 Recent projects include managing the American Archive Inventory project for CPB, and project director of PBCore development and Boston Local TV News Digital Library project.
-Cariani is the co‐chair of the NDSA Infrastructure Working Group.
+Cariani is the co‐chair of the NDSA Infrastructure Interest Group.

 Email address: karen_cariani@WGBH.ORG